Back to Genie Guides

 Close the Garage Door to Stop Time-Based Alert

 Some Genie models beep when the door has been left open beyond a programmed time limit, typically 5 to 10 minutes.
-If the beeping starts after the door has been open for a while, simply close the door.
+If the beeping starts after the door has been open for a while, close the door.
 The beeping should stop immediately.
 If you want to disable this feature, use the Genie wall console programming sequence to access the Door Open Alert settings and turn it off or extend the time limit.

 4